-Most of the studies reviewed concluded no significant difference between N95 respirators and surgical masks in preventing laboratory confirmed viral (including coronavirus) respiratory infection, however there is also evidence on the superiority of N95 respirators filtering capacity in laboratory settings [1, 3, 5, 11, 12, 13,14, 16,17,18,19].
+Most of the studies reviewed concluded no significant difference between N95 respirators and surgical masks in preventing laboratory confirmed viral (including coronavirus) respiratory infection, however there is also evidence on the superiority of N95 respirators filtering capacity in laboratory settings (MacIntyre et al., 2013; MacIntyre et al., 2011; MacIntyre et al., 2017; Offeddu et al., 2017; Chen et al., 2017; Smith et al., 2016; Rengasamy et al., 2017; Bałazy et al., 2006; Han et al., 2012; Bar-On et al., 2020; Lee et al., 2008).
 This should be reflected in infection control guidelines to ensure the occupational health and safety of HCWs.
-Risk of exposure and infection should be assessed based on the role of HCWs on the hospital setting, with N95 respirators reserved for HCWs who are in direct contact with COVID-19 confirmed hospitalized patients and especially those who perform aerosol producing procedures [21,22,23].
+Risk of exposure and infection should be assessed based on the role of HCWs on the hospital setting, with N95 respirators reserved for HCWs who are in direct contact with COVID-19 confirmed hospitalized patients and especially those who perform aerosol producing procedures (World Health Organization, 2020; Centers for Disease Control and Prevention, 2020; Greenhalgh et al., 2020).

-There is a common misconception that droplets originate solely from coughing or sneezing, and that aerosols are only produced during moments of aerosol generating procedures such as intubation.
-Coronaviruses are known to spread by all three methods, airborne inhalation, short range spray and larger fomites [24].
-Influenza can spread through tidal breathing, without any cough or sneeze [25].
-Small droplets can evaporate into ’droplet nuclei’, remain suspended in air for significant periods of time and could be inhaled transmitted by droplet nuclei [26] Larger droplets are also known to transmit viruses, usually by settling onto surfaces that are touched and transported by hands onto mucosal membranes such as the eyes, nose and mouth [22] The characteristic diameter of large droplets produced by sneezing is ~100 mm [27] while the diameter of droplet nuclei produced by coughing is on the order of ~1 mm [28].
-At present, it is unclear whether surfaces or air are the dominant mode of SARS-CoV-2 transmission, but N95 masks will provide protection against both [29,30].
+There is a common misconception that droplets originate solely from coughing or sneezing, and that aerosols are only produced during moments of aerosol-generating procedures such as intubation.
+Coronaviruses are known to spread by all three methods, airborne inhalation, short range spray and larger fomites (Lei et al., 2018).
+Influenza can spread through tidal breathing, without any cough or sneeze (Fabian et al., 2008).
+Small droplets can evaporate into ’droplet nuclei’, remain suspended in air for significant periods of time and could be inhaled transmitted by droplet nuclei (Tellier et al., 2019).
+Larger droplets are also known to transmit viruses, usually by settling onto surfaces that are touched and transported by hands onto mucosal membranes such as the eyes, nose and mouth (Centers for Disease Control and Prevention, 2020).
+The characteristic diameter of large droplets produced by sneezing is ~100 mm (Han et al., 2013) while the diameter of droplet nuclei produced by coughing is on the order of ~1 mm (Yang et al., 2007).
+At present, it is unclear whether surfaces or air are the dominant mode of SARS-CoV-2 transmission, but N95 masks will provide protection against both (Jefferson et al., 2009; Leung et al., 2020).

-Sars-CoV-2 can persist in the air for almost 3 hours [31], although it is not still clear how much of this viral load is needed to infect a patient.
+Sars-CoV-2 can persist in the air for almost 3 hours (Van Doremalen et al., 2020), although it is not still clear how much of this viral load is needed to infect a patient.
 N95 respirators are capable of filtering just 95% of particles so there is a potential risk load transmission of 5%.

-The recommendations derived from the clinical experience obtained at Zhejiang Hospital in China 2020, are that N95 respirators should be used for any contact accompanied by the continuous use of plasma air sterilizers and ultraviolet lamps three times a day for one hour and disinfection of fecal matter and sewage with chlorine containing solutions prior to disposal [32].
+The recommendations derived from the clinical experience obtained at Zhejiang Hospital in China 2020, are that N95 respirators should be used for any contact accompanied by the continuous use of plasma air sterilizers and ultraviolet lamps three times a day for one hour and disinfection of fecal matter and sewage with chlorine containing solutions prior to disposal (Skorzewska, 2020).
 The goal in transmission prevention is to minimize the viral load in the environment as much as possible.

-Further high-quality research is urgently needed for health care workers infection protection measures in this COVID-19 Pandemic [6,7].
-According to 2007 SARS Commission statement [33], any reasonable action taken to reduce the occupational risk of health care workers such as the use of N95 respirators, does not need to wait for scientific consensus.
-In situations such as the current pandemic that involves the safety of health care workers, we should apply the precautionary principle in order to protect the most healthcare workers possible and maintain functioning healthcare systems [34].
+Further high-quality research is urgently needed for health care workers infection protection measures in this COVID-19 pandemic (Chu et al., 2020; Bartoszko et al., 2020).
+According to 2007 SARS Commission statement (Campbell, 2006), any reasonable action taken to reduce the occupational risk of health care workers such as the use of N95 respirators, does not need to wait for scientific consensus.
+In situations such as the current pandemic that involves the safety of health care workers, we should apply the precautionary principle in order to protect the most healthcare workers possible and maintain functioning healthcare systems (Webster, 2007).